ngocdiepphan/html-css-training/README.md

   - HTML
   - CSS
 ## TARGETS
-The trainee is able to analyze & make a webpage from an existing design.
-To achieve this the trainee should learn:
-Structure of an HTML file
   * Understand HTML/CSS properties and use them correctly
   * Slice from Sketch to HTML/CSS
   * Understand the concepts of Flex